-In another example, C4 briefly encountered an issue where they tried to unfold the definition of len, which was implicitly used in an assumption.
+As another example, C4 briefly encountered an issue where they tried to unfold the definition of len, which was implicitly used in an assumption.
 Nothing happened.
 After some investigation, they realized they needed to first unfold an outer definition; only then could they unfold the inner len.
-C4 remarked, "Coq really needs little steps by little steps always."
+C4 remarked that Rocq "really needs little steps by little steps always."